 On the other hand, wood roofing can be an environmentally friendly option if they are installed with sustainable practices in mind and in an area that is not prone to forest fires.
 It does take a good amount of careful engineering to install wood shingles and wood shakes correctly for the most sustainable benefits.
 Eco-friendly wood materials are made from recycled or reclaimed lumber or sustainably grown trees and are processed locally to reduce costs and energy.
 In addition to purchasing a local and sustainable material, wooden roofs can also be made greener by smoothing out the surfaces of the shingles or shakes and treating them with reflective pigments and white paint to reduce heat buildup.

 On the contrary to what you commonly hear about metal roofs, they are actually a highly sustainable cool roofing option.
 You may have heard that metal or tin roofs tend to soak up light and produce extreme heat.
-While this is true of the traditional metal roofs that were built 60 – 70 years ago, modern day metal roofs are now produced with a heavily coated metal material that reflects and retracts light and heat to keep your homes comfortable and the environment green and safe for living.
-You can make the roof even more sustainable by adding a coat of light colored paint over the coated metal.
-Like wood materials, its best to make use of a metal roof that is made from locally sourced recycled materials.
+While this is true of the traditional metal roofs that were built 60 – 70 years ago, modern-day metal roofs are now produced with a heavily coated metal material that reflects and refracts light and heat to keep your homes comfortable and the environment green and safe for living.
+You can make the roof even more sustainable by adding a coat of light-colored paint over the coated metal.
+Like wood materials, it’s best to make use of a metal roof that is made from locally-sourced recycled materials.
 Once installed, a metal roof can last up to 50 years and can then be recycled again, which reduces a large amount of waste in the long run.

 Reclaimed Clay or Slate Tiles

-The biggest downfall of solar paneling for most people is the appearance.
+The biggest downfall of solar paneling for most people is its appearance.
 Most panels are big and bulky and tend to not fit well with the design of the building or roof.
-However there is now the option to install solar shingles which come in a variety of styles, so you are sure to find one that will fit flawlessly into your home or building design and in most cases they go completely unnoticed!
+However there is now the option to install solar shingles which come in a variety of styles, so you are sure to find one that will fit flawlessly into your home or building design, and in most cases, they go completely unnoticed!